libreinator/yasya24/README.md

 Mostly based on code from codepen pens stitched together with iframes.

-Hosted on Cloudflare Pages (sorry, I had no choice)
+Hosted on Cloudflare Pages (sorry, I had no choice).
+If you're the web admin for Yasya 2025, please mail me for access.

 ## License